monerium/js-monorepo/packages/sdk/src/Migration-Guide.md

 ## SDK

+- Due to security concerns, the refresh token is no longer automatically kept in localStorage.
+You must manage it yourself.
+It can be accessed from `bearerProfile` through the `MoneriumClient` instance.
+You must then provide it to the `getAccess` method.

+- `getAccess` no longer accepts `clientId` nor `redirectUri` as parameters.
+These are now set in the `MoneriumClient` constructor.

 - `getBalances` now only returns the balance for a specified address+chain.
 Defaults to only 'eur' currency, optional parameter accepts a list of currency codes.

 - `getOrders` now returns an `orders` object which contains a list of orders.
 Preparing for pagination.